numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 .. note::

-    This NEP is part of a series of NEPs encompassing first information about the previous dtype implementation and issues with it in NEP 40 (this document).
+    This NEP is first in a series:

+    - NEP 40 (this document) explains the shortcomings of NumPy's dtype implementation.

-    :ref:`NEP 41 <NEP41>` then provides an overview and generic design choices for the refactor.
+    - :ref:`NEP 41 <NEP41>` gives an overview of our proposed replacement.

-    Further NEPs 42 and 43 go into the technical details of the datatype and universal function related internal and external API changes.
-    In some cases it may be necessary to consult the other NEPs for a full picture of the desired changes and why these changes are necessary.
+    - :ref:`NEP 42 <NEP42>` describes the new design's datatype-related APIs.

+    - NEP 43 describes the new design's API for universal functions.